 The Student Organization Awards Ceremony brings together the leadership of Tufts’ Student Organizations to celebrate their accomplishments during the school year.
 The TCUJ (Tufts Community Union Judiciary Board) a seven member student elected board, who manage the student organization recognition process, receives the nominations and collaborates on choosing the annual award winners.
 The Tufts community comes together each year in April to present the awards to these hard working student organizations.
-The Awards Committee, made up of student leaders and administrators from various areas of the campus community, will review the nominations and select the winners.
-Winners will be announced at the annual Student Organization Awards Ceremony in April.
+Winners are announced each year at the annual Student Organization Awards Ceremony in April.
 For a student organization to be considered they must be in good standing with the TCUJ and the CSL (Committee on Student Life).
 Nominated student organizations should be TCU recognized or a university department recognized student organization.
 Any nominated organization must be officially registered with the Office for Campus Life for the current year.
 See link below to nominate a deserving organization.
 The nomination deadline is April 2, 2021.
 The Annual Ceremony will take place in late April, 2021, date TBA.